emily-longman/Nucella_can_Seascape/README.md

 To identify outlier loci associated with mean pH and mussel shell thickness we performed genotype-environment association scans while simultaneously accounting for demographic history using [BayPass](https://forge.inrae.fr/mathieu.gautier/baypass_public).

-01_format_baypass.R - Use [poolfstat](https://cran.r-project.org/web/packages/poolfstat/index.html) to generate the Baypass input files for the entire 19 population dataset, and the 18 populations that we included in the mussel shell thickness analyses.
+01_format_baypass.R - Use [poolfstat](https://cran.r-project.org/web/packages/poolfstat/index.html) to generate the Baypass input files for the entire 19 population dataset, as well as the 18 population subset used in the mussel shell thickness analyses.

 02_generate_omega.sh and 02_generate_omega_subset18pop.sh - Use [BayPass](https://forge.inrae.fr/mathieu.gautier/baypass_public) to generate the omega relatedness matrix for the appropriate number of populations.

 03_baypass_Mcali_Thk.sh - Perform 5 runs of [BayPass](https://forge.inrae.fr/mathieu.gautier/baypass_public) using the mussel cross-sectional thickness data as a covariate.

 03_baypass_ph_mean.sh - Perform 5 runs of [BayPass](https://forge.inrae.fr/mathieu.gautier/baypass_public) using mean pH data as a covariate.

-04_PODs.R and 04_PODs_subset_18pop.R - Use [poolfstat](https://cran.r-project.org/web/packages/poolfstat/index.html) create 10 pseudo-observed dataset (PODs).
+04_PODs.R and 04_PODs_subset_18pop.R - Use [poolfstat](https://cran.r-project.org/web/packages/poolfstat/index.html) to create 10 pseudo-observed dataset (PODs).

 05_GEA_PODs:

-- 01_baypass_PODs_ph_mean.sh - Perform 10 runs of BayPass using the POD as the input and mean pH as a covariate.
+- 01_baypass_PODs_ph_mean.sh - Perform 10 runs of BayPass using the PODs as the input and mean pH as a covariate.
-- 01_baypass_Mcali_Thk.sh - Perform 10 runs of BayPass using the POD as the input and mussel shell thickness as a covariate.
+- 01_baypass_Mcali_Thk.sh - Perform 10 runs of BayPass using the PODs as the input and mussel shell thickness as a covariate.
-- 02_calibrate_baypass.R - Summarize the POD output and generate 95%, 99% and 99.9% thresholds for both ecological variables.
+- 02_calibrate_baypass.R - Summarize the POD outputs and generate 95%, 99% and 99.9% significance thresholds for both ecological variables.

 06_summarize_graph_baypass.R - Analyze the BayPass data for both ecological variables.